Clianthus maximus

 The species is endangered in the wild, with only 153 trees found in a 2005 survey (down from over 1000 in 1996), in the East Coast and northern Hawkes Bay regions.
+In 2023, the plant was voted New Zealand's favourite plant of the year in a competition run by the New Zealand Plant Conservation Network.

 Description

 C. maximus is a small woody shrub which grows to 1.5–6 metres high.
 It has glossy green leaves and dark scarlet flowers which appear between August and December.
-These hang in clusters of 15-20 blooms.
+The flowers hang in clusters of 15–20 blooms.
+The leaves are fern-like, with 15–30 pairs of evenly spaced glossy dark green leaflets.
 The stems are a soft wood and are easily broken.
+A single parent plant can cover a larger area, as it's long, trailing stems can form new plants when they reach the soil.
+It is short-lived, lasting only 15–20 years.

+It produces a green pea-like pod that will split when ripe to release it's small and hard seeds, which are wind dispersed.
+The seeds are long-lived, and may still be viable after 30 years.
+They germinate in response to light gaps, enabling the plant to survive in semi-open environments.

+As C. maximus is a member of the pea family, it can perform nitrogen fixation.

+Taxonomy

 William Colenso described C. maximus in 1885, identifying it as distinct from C. puniceus, the other kaka beak.
 However Thomas Kirk reduced C. maximus to a variety of C. puniceus (C. puniceus var. maximus) in 1899.
 Peter Heenan reinstated C. maximus as a separate species in 2000.

 In cultivation

 Prior to the 1990s, C. maximus was rarely cultivated, most stock available for cultivation being C. puniceus (then C. puniceus var. puniceus).
-C. maximus is now widely available in garden shops in New Zealand, however.
+C. maximus is now widely available in garden shops in New Zealand.

+Conservation status

+C. maximus has been classed as Nationally Critical since 2009.
+There are only 153 confirmed trees in the wild, and their sites in the East Coast and northern Hawkes Bay regions are threatened by a range of factors (including browsing animals, disease, fire, and erosion).